 5 Ways Facebook May Be Harming Your Christian Life

-Of course, in our modern day these very things have largely been realized.
+Of course, in our modern day, these very things have largely been realized.
 In fact, I noticed that when my own son watched Star Wars on DVD a few years ago, he was not amazed by much of anything technological—some of that probably seemed pretty realistic to him.
-He was mesmerized instead by the fast flying ships, light saber fights, and fun action scenes.
+He was mesmerized instead by the fast-flying ships, lightsaber fights, and fun action scenes.
 We live in a world where technology advances at such a mind-boggling pace that we hardly have time to stop and be amazed by it.
-We feel this today particularly in the area of “social media” such as Facebook, Twitter, MySpace, and just plain ol’ texting.
-We are (supposedly) more connected with each other, more in touch with each other, more often communicating with each other, than ever before.
+We feel this today, particularly in the area of “social media” such as Facebook, Twitter, MySpace, and just plain ol’ texting.
+We are (supposedly) more connected with each other, more in touch with each other, and more often communicating with each other than ever before.

 3. “Surfacey” interactions/artificial relationships.
-MIT professor Sherry Turkle has recently written the book Alone Together: Why We Expect More from Technology and Less from Each Other (2011).
+MIT professor Sherry Turkle recently wrote the book Alone Together: Why We Expect More from Technology and Less from Each Other (2011).
 She observes, “On social-networking sites such as Facebook, we think we will be presenting ourselves, but out profile ends up as somebody else—often the fantasy of who we want to be” ( p.153).
-In other word, people might feel more connected, but they can really be more distant, at least from who they really are.
-In contrast, true Christian fellowship requires that we engage with people as we really are, so that we can honestly face our sin and grow together in Christ.
+In other words, people might feel more connected, but they can really be more distant, at least from who they really are.
+In contrast, true Christian fellowship requires that we engage with people as we really are to honestly face our sins and grow together in Christ.